 If you don’t feel like reading, scroll down to watch the video!

-Ladybugs, the small, spotted beetles that are commonly seen in gardens, come in a variety of colours and numbers of spots.
+Ladybugs, the small, spotted beetles that are commonly seen in gardens, come in a variety of colors and numbers of spots.

-If you know any ladybug/bird facts, please leave them in a comment!
+If you know any ladybug/bird facts, please leave them in a comment below!